 Some working arrangements at the University will require Employees to work with Children.
 In this instance, Employees and the University must comply with the Regulatory Compliance Instruments associated with working with Children.

 4.1.1 Work allocation

 The University will ensure the equitable distribution of fair and reasonable work allocation for Academic and professional Employees.
-An Employee, or their nominated representative, can bring concerns about their work allocation to the Executive Director (Human Resources) for consideration.
+An Employee, or their nominated representative, can bring concerns about their work allocation to the Chief People Officer for consideration.
 The application of this Policy and pursuant Procedure will be monitored by the Staff Consultative Committee.

 4.1.2 Academic Employee contactability and availability

 In line with many professions, there are no prescribed hours of work for Academic Employees.
 This flexibility is an important part of Academic life and enables work patterns to match teaching and research requirements.
 However, it is acknowledged that the work expected and required of Academic Employees at the University must be fair and reasonable.